Pediatric Sleep Visit Cost in Wassau, WI

 1 – 4 months: Babies at this age still require about the same amount of sleep, but their sleep cycles should begin kicking in.

-4 months – 1 year: Averaging 14 – 15 hours of sleep everyday, most babies at this age start being able to sleep through the night.
-Taking 2 – 3 naps during the day, this is a crucial time to establish healthy sleeping habits.
+4 months – 1 year: Averaging 14 – 15 hours of sleep every day, most babies at this age start being able to sleep through the night.
+Taking 2 – 3 naps during the day is a crucial time to establish healthy sleeping habits.

 1 – 3 years: Toddlers need about 12 – 14 hours of sleep per day.
-Often due to their parents or sibling’s schedule, toddlersdo not get the sufficient amount of sleep or naps they need throughout the day.
+Often due to their parents’ or siblings’ schedules, toddlers do not get the sufficient amount of sleep or naps they need throughout the day.

 Now that we know how much sleep our children should be getting a night, let’s take a look at some of the signs and symptoms, which specialists believe are related to pediatric sleep disorders.

-1. Excessive Daytime Sleepiness – often resulting in Irritability, Anger, Depression, Headaches
+1. Excessive Daytime Sleepiness – often resulting in Irritability, Anger, depression, and Headaches

 2. Trouble Sleeping